 Additional information can be found in one of the Information Tents at the festival.

 Jekyll Island plays host to a multitude of events each year, and community support is key to each of them.
-Although the opportunity to signup for volunteers has closed for the festival, join the volunteer list to be contacted for other Jekyll events.
+Sponsors, volunteers, and entertainment are core to the success to these events.
+Join our mailing list to be contacted when opportunities open up for the next Jekyll Island event.

 We’re proud to again partner with the Jekyll Island Foundation as the charity for this year’s Jekyll Island Shrimp & Grits Festival.